Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

    * - latest
      - The most recent Ray release.
    * - x.y.z
-     - A specific Ray release, e.g. 2.31.0
+     - A specific Ray release, for example 2.31.0
    * - nightly
-     - The most recent Ray development build (a recent commit from Github ``master``)
+     - The most recent Ray development build (a recent commit from GitHub ``master``)

 The optional ``Python version`` tag specifies the Python version in the image.
 All Python versions supported by Ray are available, e.g. ``py310``, ``py311`` and ``py312``.
 If unspecified, the tag points to an image of the lowest Python version that the Ray version supports.